 Employees who decline to accept the vaccination shall sign the hepatitis B declination statement.
-(8 CCR 5193(4); 29 CFR 1910.1030)
+(8 CCR 5193; 29 CFR 1910.1030)

-The Superintendent or designee may exempt designated first aid providers from the pre-exposure hepatitis B vaccine in accordance with 8 CCR 5193(f). from the pre-exposure hepatitis B vaccine designated first aid providers whose primary job assignment is not the rendering of first aid, provided that the district implements the procedures in its exposure control plan for providing hepatitis B vaccine to all unvaccinated first aid providers who have rendered assistance in any situation involving the presence of blood or other potentially infectious materials and provides appropriate follow-up for those who experience an exposure incident.
+The Superintendent or designee may exempt from the pre-exposure hepatitis B vaccine designated first aid providers whose primary job assignment is not the rendering of first aid, provided that the district implements the procedures in its exposure control plan for providing hepatitis B vaccine to all unvaccinated first aid providers who have rendered assistance in any situation involving the presence of blood or other potentially infectious materials and provides appropriate follow-up for those who experience an exposure incident.
 (8 CCR 5193)

-Information and Training
+Training

-The Superintendent or designee shall ensure that all employees with occupational exposure participate in a training program containing the elements required by state regulations, during working hours and at no cost to the employee.
-This program shall be offered at the time of initial assignment to tasks where occupational exposure may take place, and at least annually thereafter, and whenever a change of tasks or procedures affects the employee's exposure.
+The Superintendent or designee shall ensure that all employees with occupational exposure participate in a training program at the time of initial assignment to tasks where occupational exposure may take place and at least annually thereafter.
 The training shall be offered during working hours and at no cost to the employee.
-(8 CCR 5193(g); 29 CFR 1910.1030)
+(8 CCR 5193; 29 CFR 1910.1030)